 Some members of the WG have also advocated protections for certain INGOs (other than the IOC and the RCRC) that have recognized global public missions, extensively legally protected names, and protections in law granted on the basis of their (quasi-governmental) international status.
 The International Organization for Standardization (ISO) has formally advocated that certain INGOs and IGOs with global public missions need special protection to counter the increasing potential for and ongoing impact of cybersquatting; and thus there is a need to establish objective, non-discriminatory criteria for granting special protection which would also avoid unduly restricting rights and legitimate rights and interests.

-Conclusions and Next Steps
+Next Steps

-This Initial Report is being posted for public comment for at least 21 days, plus a 21-day Reply Period, after which the submitted comments will be summarized and analysed.
-Once the Public Forum is closed, the PDP WG will 1) take into account the input received, 2) conduct a formal consensus call on the policy recommendation proposals, 3) if consensus is obtained on a set of policy recommendations, redraft the Initial Report into a Final Report which will include the proposed final policy recommendations, 4) open an additional public comment period on the Final Report and proposed final policy recommendations, 5) take into account the additional input received, and 6) draft a Final Report to be submitted and considered by the GNSO Council for further action.
+This draft Final Report is being posted for public comment for at least 21 days, plus a 21-day Reply Period, after which the submitted comments will be summarized and analysed.
+Once the Public Forum is closed, the PDP WG will take into account all comments received, and complete a Final Report to be submitted and considered by the GNSO Council for further action.
 The WG would follow the directions of the Council if any additional work is needed.

-The WG Final Report will include specific recommendations for which there is at least strong WG support and alternative recommendations in other cases.

 Annex 1 – PDP WG Charter